Combining Broad and Narrow Case Definitions in Matched Case-Control Studies: Firearms in the Home and Suicide Risk: Introduction

 \citet{Wiebe:2003aa} examined this question using a {case-referent} analysis based on national samples of subjects 18 years or older.
 The suicide case subjects were obtained from the 1993 National Mortality Followback Survey (NMFS) \citep{nmfs1993}.
 The living referents were drawn from the 1994 National Health Interview Survey (NHIS) \citep{nhis1994}.
 The exposure information for the suicide cases was gathered by asking the descendant's next of kin or another person familiar with the decedent's life history the following question: ``At any time during the last year of life, were there any firearms kept in or around [the decedent's] home?
 Include those kept in a garage, outdoor storage area, truck or car.''
 The exposure information for the living referents was based on a similar question: ``Are any firearms now kept in or around your home?
 Include those kept in a garage, outdoor storage area, truck or car.''
 In both questions, the firearms include pistols, shotguns, rifles, and other types of guns, excluding guns that cannot fire, starter pistols, or BB guns.

-Of the 1,959 suicide cases ($ \geq 18 $ years old) in the NMFS, there are 809 suicide cases after excluding 30.3\% with no information on firearms in the home and 28.4\% with information on firearms in the home but missing covariates.
-These 809 suicide cases are our \emph{broad} cases.
-After processing the NHIS data in the same way and excluding the subjects 95 years or older (as all the broad cases are 94 years or younger), there remains 83.3\% (16,437 out of 19,738) referents.
-Each of the 809 broad cases is matched to five similar referents, controlling for sex, race, age, living arrangement (alone or not alone), marital status, education, annual family income, military veteran status, geographical region, and population of the locality where the subject lived.
-The matching first stratifies on race and gender to ensure exact match on these two variables and then minimizes a robust Mahalanobis distance; see \citet[Chapter 8]{rosenbaum2010design} for discussion of the multivariate matching.
-Table \ref{tb1} describes covariate balance in the 809 sets matched 1-to-5.
-Further detail about the NMFS and NHIS data, and the construction of the matched sample are in the supplementary materials.
+{Of the 1,959 suicide cases ($ \geq 18 $ years old) in the NMFS, there are 1,365 suicide cases after excluding 30.3\% with no information on firearms in the home.
+These 1,365 suicide cases are our \emph{broad} cases.
+After processing the NHIS data in the same way and excluding the subjects 95 years or older (as all the broad cases are 94 years or younger), there remains 97.2\% (19,190 out of 19,738) referents.} Each of the 1,365 broad cases is matched to one similar referent, controlling for sex, race, age, living arrangement (alone or not alone), marital status, education, annual family income, military veteran status, geographical region, and population of the locality where the subject lived.
+The matching first stratifies on sex and race to ensure exact match on these two variables and then minimizes a robust Mahalanobis distance; see \citet[Chapter 8]{rosenbaum2010design} for discussion of the multivariate matching.
+Table \ref{tb1} describes covariate balance in the 1,365 matched pairs. {The matched samples show a good balance across covariates, with the exception of the missing living arrangement.
+However, as living arrangement is missing for only 2.4\% cases, this slight imbalance has a negligible impact.} {We also apply the sample-splitting classification permutation test by \cite{chen2023testing} to examine the quality of matching, and the results indicate that the matching is satisfactory.} Further detail about the datasets, and the construction of the matched sample are in the supplementary materials. {In the supplementary materials (Section C.2), we vary the details of matching and find very similar results.} Comparing with and without firearms at home, the odds ratio for suicide is 3.67.
+In a randomization test of no effect, the one-sided p-value is $1.9\times 10^{-62} $.
+This shows strong evidence that having firearms at home increases suicide risk, if controlling for the observed covariates by matching has successfully rendered the matched subjects exchangeable. {However, as discussed in \cite{Wiebe:2003aa}, ``the greatest source of potential bias might be confounding from risk factors that were not measured or were controlled only partially.''
+Such risk factors include mental health, and drug and alcohol use.} Sensitivity analysis is helpful for addressing this concern.
+A sensitivity analysis (described in Section \ref{sec: notation and review}) shows that the observed effect is insensitive to a bias of $ \Gamma= 3.9 $, where $ \Gamma= 3.9 $ means that two matched subjects may differ in their odds of having firearms at home by at most a factor of 3.9.